marklogic-community/marklogic-samplestack/README.md

 ### Setting Up the Middle and Database Tiers
 The setup assume you have MarkLogic Server running on your localhost and that your Admin user credentials are admin:admin.
 To change this, modify `appserver/java-spring/gradle.properties`.

-To install required software, configure, and build the Java middle tier and database tier of samplestack, run the following commands from the root of your cloned repository:
+To install required software, configure, and build the Java middle tier and database tier of Samplestack, run the following commands from the root of your cloned repository:

 ```bash
 cd appserver/java-spring